axibase/atsd/sql/README.md

   AND t1.entity = 'nurswghbs001'
 ```

-Note that the `t1.entity` column below contains rows with `null` values even though this column was checked in the `WHERE` condition.
-In this example, `null` values were created at the `OUTER JOIN` stage.
+Note that the `t1.entity` column below contains rows with `null` values even though this column is checked in the `WHERE` condition.
+In this example, `null` values are created at the `OUTER JOIN` stage.

 ```ls
 | t1.datetime           | t1.entity     | t1.value  | t2.datetime           | t2.entity     | t2.value  | t2.tags                                |